dougbtv/sectivum/README.md

 **Coming soon**

+- PoC5 compatibility
 - Better defining of functions (broken right now, but it's ready)
 - Creating richer data structures using contract storage
 - Better docs for the web app features.
+- For loops
+- Better output from the parser when you've got a mistake in your code.

 ----